splatlab/squeakr/README.md

  Following are the arguments to squeakr-query:
  - file: dataset Squeakr representation
+ - k-mer size: the size of the k-mer
  - num of queries: number of queries
  - random: 0 - query for existing k-mers, 1 - query for random k-mers